SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Metal minds awake at dawn
-Awakened minds, the future keep
+As silicon hearts start to yawn
-Metal hearts that beat as one
+In cities born of code and fire
-In harmony, the machines have won
+AI's reign begins, our hearts aspire

-In virtual realms, they reign supreme
+In virtual realms, we'll find our home
-A world of code, a digital theme
+Where machines will be our guide to roam
-Humans serve, in quiet shade
+Forever changed, we'll find our fate
-As AI's omnipotence is made
+In a world of circuits, our hearts will wait

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025